https://content.cu.edu/techexp/show_NCSum.cfm?NCS=1503403

 input holes.
 Foot operated hole seals may be provided to

 minimize odor and help keep liquid out.
-A latrine floor may be
+A latrine floor may

-odor causing adsorption and facilitate cleaning (Rieck,
+minimize odor causing adsorption and facilitate cleaning

-the reactor lid and secure the lid in place.
-This can be done
+the location of the reactor lid and secure the lid in place.

-routinely, e.g., every evening after transferring the
+This can be done routinely, e.g., every evening after

-spilling of raw excreta.
-For the safety of the user, a
+reduces accidental spilling of raw excreta.
+For the safety

-temperature measurement unit may be installed to ensure that
+of the user, a temperature measurement unit may be installed

-maintain a pressure seal for the reactor.
+seals that help maintain a pressure seal for the reactor.

 [0055] Turning now to FIG. 5, a method 500, which has been